adrianmg/adrianmg.github.io/_posts/2019-12-12-peeking-at-worklog.md

 ### December 12, 2019 at 22:30
 {:.anchor }

 After eight years working together, [mamuso](http://mamuso.net) and I thought it was time to build something together out of work, so here we are.
 We have a specific goal: to improve the sharing of process, work in progress, and feedback for creators.

-We're trying to limit the technical complexity by relying on a [JavaScript boilerplate](https://github.com/nice-boys/product-boilerplate) that [Max](https://mobile.twitter.com/mxstbr/) and [Brian](https://mobile.twitter.com/brian_lovin) have put together.
+We are trying to limit the technical complexity by relying on a [JavaScript boilerplate](https://github.com/nice-boys/product-boilerplate) that [Max](https://mobile.twitter.com/mxstbr/) and [Brian](https://mobile.twitter.com/brian_lovin) have put together.

-We got log-in sessions working via Google Auth, but I'm currently working on a [Passport Twitter Strategy](http://passportjs.org).
+We got login sessions working via Google Auth, but I'm currently working on a [Passport Twitter Strategy](http://passportjs.org).

 ![Type ramp for race calculator]({{ "/assets/images/posts/2019/peekingat-01.png" | relative_url }})